 The collection of medicinal plants for commercial purposes in the country varies widely with the species collected, the collectors themselves and the seasonal quantity of the collected material.
-Most serious is the large seasonal demand by foreign buyers for specific plant species, facilitated by certain local trade companies which have no previous experience in this field.
+Most serious is the large seasonal demand by foreign buyers for specific plant species, facilitated by certain local trade companies, which have no previous experience in this field.
 According to the nature of the plant material used (e.g., root, fruit, leaf, flower or stem), the greatest risks and threats are for those plants which are used whole, followed by those whose roots are collected and then those with useful bark.
 Species with a restricted area of distribution are most threatened (e.g., Acorus calamus, Salvia officinalis and Sideritis scardica).
 Based on data from the past ten years, the most troubling situations are with the species: Adonis vernalis, Colchicum autumnale, Herniaria glabra, H. hirsuta, Gentiana lutea, G. punctata, Hypericum perforatum, Lichenes, various species within the genera of the family Orchidaceae, whose parts are used in the production of salep, Sideritis scardica, S. raeserii and Thymus spp.

-1. 4.6.6.
+1.4.6.6.
 Viticulture

 Vine is a traditional crop for the country.
-In the producing areas it is a cash crop employing rural labour and it is important for production of wine which has large export trade relevance.
+For the producing areas, it is main income crop, source for employment of the local population and at the same time contributing towards development the of production of wine, which has large export trade relevance.
 Viticulture is probably the most important and strategic the country's industry in the area of plant production, since together with the wine production it contributes to around 17%-20% of the agricultural GDP.
 Wine holds the first position in the export of beverages, and is the second most important product after tobacco in terms of export value of agricultural products.
 There are three vine-growing regions in the country divided into 16 sub-regions (Vineyard districts).
 Detailed table with vineyard distribution per region is presented in Annex 5, The main production takes place in the Vardar Povardarie Region (Central region), which accounts for around 86% of the total vineyard area (2006), followed by the Pcinja-Osogovo Region (the Eastern Region covering about 8%) and the Pelagonija-Polog Region (the Western Region covering 6% of the area)-Annex.
 In the Vardar valley the number of vineyards is increasing, while other regions the surface is decreasing.